6 Tips for Bringing a Bike to Burning Man 2023

 Repair Kit

 A simple tube repair kit, a small multitool, and some extra tubes (for your wheel size, check the sidewall of your tire) will go a long way.
 Sometimes the hot desert sun can heat up your tires, expand the air, and pop the tire from sheer pressure.
 Make sure your tires aren’t pumped up too much to keep this from happening.
+You should be able to squeeze your tire and flex it a little bit.
 It’s good to have at least 1 bike pump in your camp as well.
-There are repair camps to help you fix your bike, but they get crowded and if you can do-it-yourself you may save yourself a trip!
+There are repair camps to help you fix your bike, but they get crowded and if you can do-it-yourself you may save yourself an inconvenient trip!

 Kickstand support